 Because of the pioneering nature of KWIPPED’s operations, they look to Fourscore Business Law for out-of-the-box legal support.
 The technology connects multiple parties with diverse interests, so it’s imperative that the rental contracts are consistent and mutually beneficial.

 “Our customers have come to know our contracts are designed on their behalf,” said Robert.
 “Once a contract is approved, large-scale organizations like hospitals know they can use it to rent equipment across industries without having to go back and re-invent the wheel.
-We rely on Jesse at Fourscore because he always thinks creatively and brings a special blend of legal and business savvy to the negotiation table.”
+We rely on Fourscore Business Law because they always thinks creatively and brings a special blend of legal and business savvy to the negotiation table.”

 Although Robert keeps his finger on the pulse of the Wilmington startup community, and appreciates its strong network and impressive talent pool, he looked outside of town for legal support.
 “We found a responsive, knowledgeable and creative partner in Fourscore and their model aligns perfectly with the evolving needs of our startup,” he said.
-‘We continue to rely on Fourscore because Jesse has a fundamental understanding of our business model and the unprecedented efficiency we work to accomplish every day.”
+“We continue to rely on Fourscore because they have a fundamental understanding of our business model and the unprecedented efficiency we work to accomplish every day.”

 To learn more, visit www.KWIPPED.com.